ianstormtaylor/void/docs/void.md

   margin: [4, 'mm'],
   orientation: 'landscape',
 })

-// Define a canvas using the shorthand, that's 300 pixels square. let { width, height } = Void.settings([300, 300, 'px'])

 // Define a canvas that's 6 inches square, but using millimeters as the unit
 // of measurement.